JonasBchrt/cold-snapshot-demo/README.md

 Download [some exemplary data](http://agamenon.tsc.uah.es/Asignaturas/it/rd/apuntes/GPSdata-DiscreteComponents-fs38_192-if9_55.bin) to the cloned directory.

 Run demo_cold_snapshot.py with Python 3, e.g., open a terminal and execute `python demo_cold_snapshot.py` in the cloned directory.

+## Funding statment

+SnapperGPS was supported by an EPSRC IAA Technology Fund.

+Additionally, Jonas Beuchert is supported by the EPSRC Centre for Doctoral Training in Autonomous Intelligent Machines and Systems.